 Signing up with online communities related to your business and industry should be your next step.
 Before plunging into the online valley makes sure your professional social media accounts such as Twitter and LinkedIn are active and updated.

 Networking is an ongoing process and you can’t give up on it.
-Some days sure may be dull but on other days you will definitely get introduced to good number of clients.
+Some days sure may be dull but on other days you will definitely get introduced to a good number of clients.
 Networking consistently such as uploading articles, sharing videos and sharing insights will help you stay on the limelight.

-- Some Days You Should Say ‘No’
+Step 5: Some Days You Should Say ‘No’

 You cannot do it all.
 One of the biggest fears freelancers face is not having enough work.
-That doesn’t mean you should fill yourself with too many projects and pile too much work that weigh your skills and productivity down.
+That doesn’t mean you should fill yourself with too many projects and pile too much work that weighs your skills and productivity down.

 Finding clients is easy if your rates and platform are competitive.
 But filling your time with low paying jobs will not make you a successful consultant.
 That’s why you should learn to say no. Clients will ask for discounts but never underestimate your rates and skills.
 Your time isn’t free, so make sure any additional consulting you do are paid in full.